lure23/Lab/README.md

 ## Some background (optional)

-The `def` folder has originally been created by:
+The `app` folder has originally been created by:

 ```
-$ npm create cloudflare@latest def -- --framework=svelte
+$ npm create cloudflare@latest app -- --framework=svelte
 ```

 >Note: Cloudflare uses `svelte` and SvelteKit interchangeably.
 The above means SvelteKit (the full stack framework), not only Svelte (the browser-side framework).